Vendicari Wildlife Oasis

 Among the three, only the Pantano Piccolo never dries up, not even in periods of drought, thanks to the presence of brackish water springs.
 Pantano Roveto, on the other hand, is the largest (1.24 km²) and the mouth that connects it to the sea is usually buried.

 The average depth of the three main marshes is 30-40 cm, while the maximum is 1-2 m.

-There are four entrances to the reserve : one in the Eloro area (the northernmost), one in the Cava delle Mosche area, the main entrance at the Swabian Tower and, finally, that of Cittadella dei Maccari (seat of the Byzantine settlement of which a small temple and the necropolis remain)
+There are four accesses to the reserve : one in the Eloro area (the northernmost), one in the Cava delle Mosche area, the main entrance at the height of the Swabian Tower and, finally, that of Cittadella dei Maccari (seat of the Byzantine settlement of which a small temple and the necropolis remain)